kindoflew/svelte-parallax/README.md

 **IF YOU WANT SIMPLE, NO-FRILLS, SQUARESPACE-STYLE PARALLAX SKIP TO [SimpleParallax](#simpleparallax).**

 ## Parallax and ParallaxLayer
-These components are *heavily* influenced by [react-spring/parallax](https://github.com/pmndrs/react-spring/tree/v9/packages/parallax).
+These components are based on [react-spring/parallax](https://github.com/pmndrs/react-spring/tree/v9/packages/parallax).
-The API is very similar and functions (mostly) the same under the hood (See [differences](#differences-from-react-spring/parallax) between them).
+The API is very similar and it functions (mostly) the same under the hood (See [differences](#differences-from-react-spring/parallax) between them).

 [Play with a basic demo here](https://svelte.dev/repl/b9b9935c08964edcabfb03cf0a215b66?version=3.35.0)